skoudoro/skoudoro.com/README.md

 └── README.md                   # This file
 ```

+## Analytics:

+To see analytics, go to https://skoudoro.goatcounter.com/

 ## 🤝 Contributing

 This is a personal website, but suggestions and improvements are welcome through issues.